-In the fourth quarter 2017, revenues3 were down by 1.7% compared to the fourth quarter 2016, at 732 million euros.
-Net interest income3 was down by 6.2% due to the persistently low interest rate environment.
-Fees3 were up by 6.4% in connection with the development of off balance sheet savings and private banking.
-Operating expenses3, at 457 million euros, were down by 15.9% compared to the fourth quarter 2016 which had recorded non-recurring items4.
-Gross operating income3 thus totalled 275 million euros, up by 36.5% compared to the same period a year earlier.
-The cost of risk3, at 113 basis points of outstanding customer loans, was down by 10 million euros compared to the fourth quarter 2016.
+In the fourth quarter 2017, revenues were down by 1.7% compared to the fourth quarter 2016, at 732 million euros.
+Net interest income was down by 6.2% due to the persistently low interest rate environment.
+Fees were up by 6.4% in connection with the development of off balance sheet savings and private banking.
+Operating expenses, at 457 million euros, were down by 15.9% compared to the fourth quarter 2016 which had recorded non-recurring items.
+Gross operating income thus totalled 275 million euros, up by 36.5% compared to the same period a year earlier.
+The cost of risk, at 113 basis points of outstanding customer loans, was down by 10 million euros compared to the fourth quarter 2016.
 Thus, after allocating one-third of Italian Private Banking's net income to the Wealth Management business (International Financial